fszontagh/bind2digitalocean/README.md

 npm install
 ```

-Prepare the environment variable `DO_API_TOKEN`, which is a Digital Ocean API key.
+Prepare the environment variable `DO_API_TOKEN`, which is need to be a Digital Ocean API key.

 ```bash
 export DO_API_TOKEN="..."